James Montague is a journalist and author from Chelmsford, Essex who is now based in The Balkans.

 When Friday Comes: Football, War and Revolution in the Middle East (de Coubertin) covers his travel to every country in the region — before, during and after the Arab Spring — examining where football, politics and religion intersect.
-It was first released in 2008 by Mainstream and won him Best New Writer at the British Sports Book of the Year awards.
-It was revised and re-released in 2013 by de Coubertin.
+It was first released in 2008 by Mainstream and won Best New Writer at the British Sports Book of the Year awards.
+It was heavily revised and re-released in 2013 by de Coubertin.

 Thirty One Nil: On the Road With Football’s Outsiders, a World Cup Odyssey (Bloomsbury) was released in May 2014, and a month later in the US.
 Thirty One Nil covers his journey to all six continents charting the qualification campaign for the World Cup finals in Brazil, through the eyes of the minnows and underdogs unlikely to make it there.